DhruvBachani/Bookeroo/README.md

 First ensure that you have:
 - An IDE preferably IntelliJ to re-enact this readme as close as possible,
 - NodeJS (https://nodejs.org/en/download/)
-- Configure JAVA_HOME onto your local machine - to check, go to command prompt and type echo %JAVA_HOME% and javac -version.
+- Configure JAVA_HOME onto your local machine (Java 8 or 11) - to check, go to command prompt and type echo %JAVA_HOME% and javac -version.
 - 	In the case of Windows 10, to do this, we go to Windows searchbar -> Advanced System Setting -> System Properties Window -> Environment Variables -> New System Variable
 - 	From there you enter the name JAVA_HOME and the variable value is your JDK Directory.
 - 	Once done, edit your System Path Variable to add new "%JAVA_HOME%\bin" and check again on the command prompt.